A data model for biomolecular sequences, features, alignments, references

 BioXSD 1.0 is available at http://bioxsd.org/BioXSD-1.0.xsd.
 This is the canonical Schema location to be imported in document XSDs (such as in Web services' WSDLs) or to be synchronised with.

-(For Web-service providers using Python for SOAP stack: Due to some important basic features missing in the Python Zolera Soap Infrastructure (ZSI) library, a special version for generating ZSI code is at http://bioxsd.org/BioXSD-1.0.zsi.Workaround.xsd.
+(For Web-service providers using Python ZSI for their SOAP stack: Due to some important basic features missing in the Python Zolera Soap Infrastructure (ZSI) library, a special version for generating ZSI code is at http://bioxsd.org/BioXSD-1.0.zsi.Workaround.xsd.
 Do not forget to get the ZSI patch for the empty-complexType bug.
 This xsd is "SOAP-compatible" with the normal xsd.
 It means that the services in Python should be generated from WSDLs importing the BioXSD-x.x.zsi.Workaround.xsd Schema, but WSDLs of the deployed services should then be importing the normal BioXSD-x.x.xsd Schema.)

 BioXSD Schemas are available under the Creative Commons BY-ND 3.0 license with additionally allowed inclusion, extensions and restrictions in user's XML namespace.
 Contributions to new canonical versions, in the bioxsd.org XML namespace, are welcome under supervision of the BioXSD consortium (in order to keep BioXSD a common, canonical data model).